-Once these have been established, ensure that all know about them and understand them.
-We recommend posting a copy near to where your clock in/out; also keep a copy near your desk.
+Once these have been established, ensure that all employees know about them and understand them.
+We recommend posting a copy near to where your employee clock in/out; also keep a copy near your desk.

 Our recommended policies and procedures (explained below):

 - Schedules cycle from Thursday to Wednesday and run for 1 week.

 - Schedules are published on Tuesday, 9 days before each schedule cycle starts.